The more plastic we make, the more fossil fuels we need,

 When plastic is dumped, we all know that it never really goes away.
 It just gets smaller and smaller and lasts for over 400 years as microplastics, which is predicted to outnumber fish by 2050.

-But it doesn’t just have to be burned to contribute to global warming.
+Although it doesn’t just have to be burned to contribute to global warming.

 Firstly, plastic in the ocean gets broken down by heat and sunlight which causes it to release harmful greenhouse gasses like methane- which is even more potent than CO2.
 If CO2 were a dictator, then it’d be Hitler and methane would be Stalin.
 Methane traps heat in the atmosphere 30 times more than carbon dioxide.